Here are 100 advanced

 -cajole

-(v.) to urge, coax (Magda's friends cajoled her into drinking too much.)
+urge, coax (Magda's friends cajoled her into drinking

 -callous

-(adj.) harsh, cold, unfeeling (The murderer’s callous lack of remorse shocked the jury.)
+cold, unfeeling (The murderer’s callous lack of remorse

 -candor